-After their social media/email accounts (and if appropriate, Apple device) are connected to Bark, children won’t know that they are being monitored unless you talk to them about Bark.
+After their social media / email accounts (and if appropriate, their Apple device) are connected to Bark, children may not know that they are being monitored unless you talk to them about Bark.

-If parents wish to monitor their child’s Android device, the Bark for Kids app will need to be installed on the child’s phone.
-If your child uninstalls the Bark for Kids app, you will be alerted.
-You can set a parental passcode to prevent uninstalling the app without your consent by downloading a third-party app that locks apps from uninstallation unless you type in a password.
+NOTE: You can also set a special passcode to prevent uninstalling the app without your consent by downloading a third-party app that locks apps from uninstallation unless you type in a password.

 Have more questions?